 - DISCONTINUED: Super Flash Cart 64M: A 64Mb Parallel flash cart from the old tototek line.
 A T-Connector is also available to play DSP-1 games with.

 - IN PROGRESS: A RCA Studio 2 multicart is currently being worked on by RCA's production manager.
 He is also a new AA member, and gave us all quite the interesting read in this thread.
+UPDATE: Project is at a standstill, fauxscott has not logged in for roughly a year.

 - Turbo Everdrive: A Micro SD-based flash cart.
 It has 8MB of rom space, works with Street Fighter 2, and reportedly works with all of the SuperGrafx titles on the SuperGrafx (note that the USB version does not fit in the SuperGrafx).